 How do I find out more and apply?

-If you would like to know more about this project then go to the website – www.macawlancs.co.uk or e-mail the team at email@example.com.
+If you would like to know more about this project please visit the website, e-mail the team at email@example.com or call 01772 894179.
 A support member will then contact you directly to talk you through the programme.